T. M. Varghese: Joint Political Party.

-The Christians of Travancore met together at Thiruvananthapuram on November 21, 1932 and formed All Kerala Christian Union (Kerala Kristava Maha Sabha).
-A general meeting of this Union was held at Kozhencherry from May 9 to 11, 1935.
+The Christians of Travancore met together at Thiruvananthapuram on 21 November 1932 and formed All Kerala Christian Union (Kerala Kristava Maha Sabha).
+A general meeting of this Union was held at Kozhencherry from 9 to 11 May 1935.

-On the first day T.M.
-Varghese proposed a resolution that, “The election of the Travancore Legislative Assembly is not justifiable, the government officers have made unlawful influence in its formation, and it is against the wishes of Christian-Ezhava- Muslim people, it is requested that the government should immediately disband the present assembly and elect a new one.”
+On the first day, T.M.
+Varghese proposed a resolution that “The election of the Travancore Legislative Assembly is not justifiable, the government officers have made unlawful influence in its formation, and it is against the wishes of Christian-Ezhava- Muslim people, it is requested that the government should immediately disband the present assembly and elect a new one.”

 On the last day there was a meeting of All Kerala Joint Political Meeting.
 C. Kesavan one of the speakers said, “I am talking about C.P.
 (C. P. Ramaswami Iyer).
-We don’t require this pest.
+We don't require this pest.
 Travancore got a bad name after his arrival.
 This country will be gone to the dogs unless this man leaves.” (this is now known as C. Kesavan's Kozhencherry Address).
-This angered the Diwan Sir C.P. and C. Kesavan was arrested on June 7, 1935 and was sentenced to two years jail.
+This angered the Diwan Sir C.P. and C. Kesavan was arrested on 7 June 1935 and was sentenced to two years jail.
 Three lawyers T.M.
 Varghese, K.T.Thomas and Barrister George Joseph appeared for C.Kesavan.

 All Kerala Joint Political Party (Samuktha Party) was formed and elected T.M.
 Varghese as Chairman and K.T.Thomas as Secretary.
 Because of all these, the government at last conceded their demands to a certain extent by introducing communal reservation in appointments to the public service.
-On August 1936 a new constitution was promulgated and election for the Travancore State Assembly was held on April–May, 1937.
+In August 1936 a new constitution was promulgated and election for the Travancore State Assembly was held on April–May, 1937.
 T.M.
 Varghese won the election as a candidate of the All Kerala Joint Political Party.
 In the Sree Moolam Popular Assembly he was elected as Deputy Chairman.

 C. Kesavan who was put in jail in 1935 was released in 1937.
 Welcoming Kesavan at Kollam and Alapuzha, T.M.
 Varghese said, “In the name of and on behalf of the 5.1 lakhs (5,10,000) of people of Travancore, I accord with pleasure, a hearty welcome to the most-self sacrificing individual C. Kesavan."
 Diwan was furious.
-As per his suggestion a no confidence motion was moved against the Deputy speaker.
-In the voting that followed 42 supported the motion, 24 was against and 2 abstained.
-Thus T.M.
+As per his suggestion, a no confidence motion was moved against the Deputy speaker.
+In the voting that followed 42 supported the motion, 24 were against and 2 abstained.
+Thus, T.M.
 Varghese was removed from his post as deputy speaker.